January 30, 2017

 Dear Rider Community,

-From that work, the Steering Committee identified five strategic themes for guiding the goal setting and action planning by the working groups this fall.
-The Steering Committee consists of the Cabinet, deans, working group chairs, several Trustees and at-large faculty and students.
+As you know, the Steering Committee identified five strategic themes that guided the goal setting and action planning by the working groups last semester.

 - Our unwavering focus on student growth and development